-Associate Professors Golden (Head), and Friese Assistant Professor Remko
+Associate Professors Golden (Head), Friese and Ho Assistant Professor Remko

 600. Management Information Systems (5).
-Pr., IS 331.
+Pr., Graduate standing.

-Design and analysis of information flow systems for management control and decision making to include coordination of information flows from all functional areas of the business enterprise.
+Design and analysis of information flow systems for management control and decision making to include coordination of information flows from all functional areas of the business enterprise; course may not be used as an elective.